San Diego Restraining Order Violation Lawyers

 30 days in jail and maximum $2,000 in fines

 Some cases may have the option of probation, but this matter should be managed by a professional who is familiar with the legal process and what actions to take to help you to avoid incarceration.
-The experienced team at jD LAW, P.C. is ready to get to work for you.
+The experienced team at jD Law Criminal Defense Attorneys is ready to get to work for you.

-If you have been accused of violating your restraining order, the burden of proof lies with the prosecutor, who must establish beyond a reasonable doubt several facts, including:
+If you have been accused of violating your restraining order in San Diego, the burden of proof lies with the prosecutor, who must establish beyond a reasonable doubt several facts, including: